-Figure 9 shows the number of influenzapositive specimens, tested by subtype and lab event date\.
+Figure 9 shows the number of influenza-positive specimens, tested by subtype and lab event date.

-In the last two weeks, the most common influenza subtype detected at BPHL has transitioned from influenza B Yamagata lineage to influenza A (H3).
-As Florida moves into the winter months, it is not uncommon for the predominantly circulating strain of influenza to change.
+In the recent weeks, the most common influenza subtype detected at BPHL has transitioned from influenza B Yamagata lineage to influenza A (H3).

-Figure 10 shows the number of specimens tested by BPHL and the percent that were positive for influenza by lab event date\.
+Figure 10 shows the number of specimens tested by BPHL and the percent that were positive for influenza by lab event date.